-This 350 page book (for a buck!) is called When We Get to Surf City, and it recalls his touring as a male groupie (without the sex part) to the washed up surf band Jan and Dean through much of the 1990’s.
+This 350 page book (for a buck!) is called When We Get to Surf City, and it recalls his touring as a male groupie (without the sex part) to the great surf band Jan and Dean through much of the 1990’s.
 I guess not many people would even spend a dollar on this book, but I bought it eagerly for several reasons listed below:

 I was an avid music listener as a young girl, and surf music was a big part of my growing up.
-And not only listening to surf music, but I made an occupation out of seeing every lousy beach movie that came out. (which of course featured LOTS of surf music!)
+And I was not only listening to surf music, but I made an occupation out of seeing every lousy beach movie that came out. (which of course featured LOTS of surf music!)

 Being a music nerd, I recall all of the groups and songs of the era, most notably by Jan and Dean, and of course the Beach Boys.
-There was Wipeout by the Safari’s, and my cousin Joel played it to death on his drums in his basement, which I admired tremendously at the time.
-I was very into surf music in it’s prime.
+Surf music was so California and it fascinated me.